TejaswiniEnugala/springmvc-task1/README.md

     UserController will create user object and will send user object to View Page (index) .

-    View Page Should display “Welcome <user> to stackroute”.
+    View Page Should display “Welcome <user> to stackroute file”.